javierSanchez5/react-app/README.md

 Performs the same functionality as " pull_request_dev ".
 The only difference is that it will only trigger when a push event happens in any of the future branchs.

 Pull request to the DEVELOP branch.

+## Flow of the project

+when a new feature is in development it should be developed in a new feature branch with the format.
+Then push all the changes in the repository.
+A workflow will be trigger to create a pull request.
+If the pull request is accepted and the changes is merged in DEVELOP another workflow will be trigger to create a pull request to add the changes in MAIN to release the new feautre